r3c/creep/README.md

 Installing
 ----------

+You can install Creep using either pip or manual install from sources.
+If you choose to use pip, just type the following:

+    $ sudo pip install creep
+    $ creep -h # display help to ensure install worked properly

-To install Creep, checkout repository somewhere and create a symbolic link in your `$PATH` to main executable file `creep.py` (located in `src` directory).
-While this is not mandatory (you can prefer to call Creep using full path to `creep.py`) it's surely more convenient.
+If you prefer install Creep manually, checkout the Git repository somewhere and create a symbolic link in your `$PATH` to main executable file `creep.py` (located in `src` directory).
+While this is not mandatory (you can prefer to call Creep using full path to `creep.py`) it's surely more convenient:

     $ git clone https://github.com/r3c/creep.git
     $ cd creep
     $ sudo ln -s src/creep.py /usr/bin/creep
     $ creep -h # display help

-Once Creep is installed go to your project folder and follow next section to quickly create a basic configuration and deploy your first project.
+Once Creep is installed, go to your project folder and follow next section to quickly create a basic configuration and deploy your first project.

 Quick start